Kartikey-V-Sawant/DataScienceProjects/README.md

 # Online Data Science and Machine learning Project Submission.
-Here i will be uploading all my projects that i have uploaded and participated in kaggle competitions.
+Here i will be uploading all my projects that i have completed in  kaggle competitions.

 # 1.Titanic Death and Survival Prediction Machine Learning Model.